 - a V750 certificate of entitlement or V778 retention document

 You also need the 11-digit reference number from the latest V5C registration certificate.

-If your vehicle already has a personalised registration number, you need to take it off before using this service or you could lose the rights to use it.
+If your vehicle already has a private registration number, you need to take it off before using this service or you could lose the rights to use it.

 Conditions to put a registration number on a vehicle

-- put a registration number onto a ‘Q’ registered vehicle
+- put a private number onto a ‘Q’ registered vehicle

 - make the vehicle look newer than it is